Super League organizers set out 80-team competition idea - WHIZ News

 The gap between England and the rest — typified by the Premier League’s domination of the January transfer window and record losses posted last year by Barcelona and Juventus — could persuade team officials across Europe to find alternative ways to compete.

+“To stay afloat, clubs in Spain and France have mortgaged their futures,” noted A22, whose initial project was widely seen as a kind out of bailout for storied teams which already had the highest revenues in world soccer.

-For any breakaway from UEFA to succeed, it would likely need support from clubs in smaller leagues like the Netherlands, Portugal and Scotland.
+For any breakaway from UEFA to succeed, it would likely need support from clubs with international fan bases in smaller leagues like the Netherlands, Portugal and Scotland.

-“Participating clubs should remain fully committed to domestic tournaments,” A22 said, “as they do today.”
+“Participating clubs should remain fully committed to domestic tournaments, as they do today,” A22 said.

+While plotting two years ago to launch the Super League, the same clubs who also then controlled the European Club Association were in talks with UEFA about reforming the Champions League.

+UEFA approved those reforms in April 2021 despite the rupture in its relationship with clubs and they will take effect next year, creating more games and aiming for a 30% increase in revenue and prize money.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports